-Participants who plan to take part in opening and inspecting a hive will need to provide their own protective clothing.
-This should include either a protective overall/jacket and suitable gloves.
-A pair of thick long socks should also be included and closed footwear should be worn.
+Participants who take part in opening and inspecting a hive will be provided with suitable protective clothing.
+This will include either a protective overall/jacket and suitable gloves.
+Participants should wear their own pair of thick long socks and closed footwear.

 The course is held with a minimum number of participants.
 If this number is not reached within one week of the start of the course you will be invited to attend the next course.